CoryGroup/ni-engine/doc/source/introduction/ni_engine_architecture.rst

 Ni-Engine Program Flow
 ^^^^^^^^^^^^^^^^^^^^^^
-On initialization of an instance of :class:`ni_engine.NiEngine` an instance of :class:`ni_engine.config.Configuration` is created to read in and handle verification of configuration files.
-An instance of :class:`ni_engine.storage.DataHandler` is created in order to manage storage of data, both in memory and on disk.
-The :class:`ni_engine.storage.DataHandler` is passed its relevant configuration and if necessary sets up the specified instance of :class:`ni_engine.storage.physical_storage.AbstractPhysicalStorage`.
+On initialization of an instance of :class:`ni_engine.NiEngine` an instance of :class:`ni_engine.config.configuration.Configuration` is created to read in and handle verification of configuration files.
+An instance of :class:`ni_engine.storage.data_handler.DataHandler` is created in order to manage storage of data, both in memory and on disk.
+The :class:`ni_engine.storage.data_handler.DataHandler` is passed its relevant configuration and if necessary sets up the specified instance of :class:`ni_engine.storage.physical_storage.abstract_physical_storage.AbstractPhysicalStorage`.
 This is used to store data on disk.
-The :class:`ni_engine.NiEngine` instance than creates instances of :class:`ni_engine.hardware.HardwareManager`, :class:`ni_engine.controllers.ControllerManager` and :class:`ni_engine.controllers.ControllerManager` which are passed their relevant configuration information.
-Based on these configuration the managers create specified instances of their respective :class:`ni_engine.controllers.AbstractHardware`, :class:`ni_engine.sensors.AbstractSensor` and :class:`ni_engine.controllers.AbstractController` objects.
+The :class:`ni_engine.NiEngine` instance than creates instances of :class:`ni_engine.hardware.hardware_manager.HardwareManager`, :class:`ni_engine.controllers.controller_manager.ControllerManager` and :class:`ni_engine.controllers.controller_manager.ControllerManager` which are passed their relevant configuration information.
+Based on these configuration the managers create specified instances of their respective :class:`ni_engine.controllers.abstract_hardware.AbstractHardware`, :class:`ni_engine.sensors.abstract_sensor.AbstractSensor` and
+:class:`ni_engine.controllers.abstract_controller.AbstractController` objects.
 Initialization is now complete, and user specified instructions may now be executed.

 Data in Ni-Engine